sourcegraph/about/handbook/people-ops/travel.md

 In the meantime, team events are encouraged to take place virtually and team budgets are available for use towards remote/virtual events!
 If your team would like to plan a virtual team-bonding event feel free to reach out to @people-ops for support.

-## Company-wide events

-Sourcegraph generally holds two company-wide events each year, each fully covered by the company:

-- Winter party (typically in San Francisco)
-- Spring/summer event

-## Team events

-- Each team is allocated $4,000 USD per year per teammate for team meetups (minimum two members of the team).
-- This is designed to allow each team to hold at least one event every six months (in addition to the company-wide events above).
-- This budget can be used for travel (airfare, trains, etc.), lodging (hotels, rental homes, etc.), events, meals and entertainment, and more.
-- Teams are expected to use discretion about what events are appropriate for team outings.
-Be inclusive!
-Contact @sourcegraph/people-ops with any questions.
-- Reserve plenty of time for just hanging out, touring around, having fun, etc. Quality time is important.
-- If one individual is a member of multiple teams, they will receive the same amount for each of their teams.
-- The budget can be used for online team bonding events if the team prefers.

 ## Team travel budgets

 Sourcegraph is an [all-remote](../../company/remote/index.md) company.
 This means we all need to make an effort to travel to meet up in person and spend quality time with other team members all around the world.